ChisholmKyle/SublimeLinter-contrib-avr-gcc/README.md

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [avr-gcc](http://www.atmel.com/webdoc/AVRLibcReferenceManual/overview_1overview_gcc.html).
 It will be used with files that have the “C/C++” syntax.
 This linter is based on [SublimeLinter-contrib-clang](https://packagecontrol.io/packages/SublimeLinter-contrib-clang).

+## Note: Breaking change in 2.0.0

+Since version 2.0.0, the `${project_folder}` expansion variable will NOT be expanded in the settings.
+To fix this, replace with `${project_path}`.
+All expansion variables supported by SublimeLinter settings are described [here](http://sublimelinter.readthedocs.io/en/latest/settings.html#settings-expansion).

 ## Installation

 SublimeLinter must be installed in order to use this plugin.